"I can't possibly accept this": Adele addresses Beyoncé at Grammys

 Without delving into this debate, Adele was clear she felt that Beyoncé should have won.

 Despite her five awards, London-born Adele had her share of difficulties during the ceremony.
-She snapped her Record of the Year statuette in half — seemingly by accident — and had to begin her tribute to George Michael a second time because she was off-key the first time.
+She snapped her Record of the Year statuette in half — seemingly by accident — and had to restart her tribute to George Michael because she was off-key the first time.

 In her first public performance since announcing she was pregnant with twins, Beyoncé sang two songs from "Lemonade."
 Accepting one of her awards, she said her intention was to "give voice to our pain, our struggles, our doubts, and our history."